adamsoliman/adamsoliman.github.io/_pages/about.md

 <meta name="google-site-verification" content="F1PA5O0lN6ADr5Cde5ABVSGNCeayniG2Il_SGyFGQjA" />

 I am an applied microeconomist focusing on crime, health, and education.
-I am particularly interested in the role of different actors involved in issues related to drug abuse, primarily health care professionals and the police, and how they interact with the demand-side, such as patients, heavy users, and students.
+I am particularly interested in the role of different actors involved in issues related to drug abuse, primarily health care professionals and the police, and how they interact with the demand-side, namely patients, heavy users, and students.

 *For the coming academic year, I will be a postdoctoral scholar in the [Centre for Economic Performance](https://cep.lse.ac.uk/) at the London School of Economics.
 I will then join the [Department of Economics](https://www.clemson.edu/business/departments/economics/index.html) at Clemson University as an assistant professor in the Fall of 2024.*